sghall/react-vertex/packages/core/docs/uniforms.md

 `name`: String name of the uniform as used in the shaders for the supplied program.

-`texture`: a [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture) to bind to.
+`texture`: The texture to be bound to.

 ###### Returns:

-`uniformLocation`: The location of the uniform.
-See more on [WebGLUniformLocation](https://developer.mozilla.org/en-US/docs/Web/API/WebGLUniformLocation).
+`[TextureUnit, UniformLocation]`: An array with the texture unit used as the first argument and the uniform location in the program as the second argument.

 ###### Example Usage:
 ```js